 Yes, the program accepts applications from artists working locally, nationally, and internationally.
 Please note, however, that the Museum cannot provide visas, nor can it sponsor international applicants.
 All international artists in the residency program must secure their own visas prior to their arrival.

-We expect to notify all applicants by summer 2021.
+The Museum expects to notify all applicants by the end of summer 2023.

-The Museum receives hundreds of applications per year and, as a result, we are unable to provide individual feedback.
+The Museum receives hundreds of applications per year and, as a result, is unable to provide individual feedback.

-No. The Museum will accept applications from artists practicing in all mediums.
+No, the Museum accepts applications from artists practicing in all mediums.